mtimkovich/picmo-chrome/README.md

 - Completely keyboard accessible.
   - Open the picker with `Ctrl+Period`.
   - Navigate with Tab and the arrow keys.
+- Use native or Twitter emoji.
 - Completely open source, so I won't be selling your personal data.
-  - Only requires the `clipboardWrite` permission.
+  - Only requires the `clipboardWrite` and `storage` permissions.
-- Only 168 KB in size.
+- Only ~170 KB in size.

 ## Installation Methods